Campajroska/jGESRTP/README.md

 # jGESRTP

-**jGESRTP** è una libreria Open Source che permette la comunicazione tra client e PLC General Elettric o Emerson.
+**jGESRTP** it is an open-source library that enables communication between clients and General Electric or Emerson PLCs.

-GE utilizza il protocollo SRTP (Secure Real-time Transport Protocol) adattato alle esigenze dei PLC creando un protocollo proprietario e disponibile solo per VB, C++ e C#.
+GE utilizes the Secure Real-time Transport Protocol (SRTP) adapted to the needs of PLCs, creating a proprietary protocol that is available only for VB, C++, and C#.

-Per questioni lavorative ho la necessità di riuscire ad implementare questa libreria per creare software SCADA per il monitoraggio di impianti industriali in Java e per questo motivo ho decido di creare questa liberia che è ancora in fase di sviluppo e che può essere implementata dalla community.
+For work-related reasons, I have the need to be able to implement this library to create SCADA software for monitoring industrial plants in Java.
+That's why I have decided to create this library, which is still in the development phase and can be implemented by the community.

-## Creazione e Test
+## Creation and Testing

-Per creare la libreria ho utilizzato una documentazione [PDF]([(PDF) Leveraging the SRTP protocol for over-the-network memory acquisition of a GE Fanuc Series 90-30](https://www.researchgate.net/publication/318925679_Leveraging_the_SRTP_protocol_for_over-the-network_memory_acquisition_of_a_GE_Fanuc_Series_90-30)) trovata in rete che spiega a grandi linee la struttura dei dati da passare per instaurare la connessione e per lo scambio di dati.
+To create the library, I used documentation.
+[PDF]([(PDF) Leveraging the SRTP protocol for over-the-network memory acquisition of a GE Fanuc Series 90-30](https://www.researchgate.net/publication/318925679_Leveraging_the_SRTP_protocol_for_over-the-network_memory_acquisition_of_a_GE_Fanuc_Series_90-30)) I found online documentation that explains the basic structure of the data to be passed for establishing the connection and for data exchange.

-Successivamente ho trovato un programma in VB6 che mi consentiva di scrivere e leggere molteplici memorie contemporaneamente e grazie all'utilizzo di WireShark sono risalito alla struttura dei dati completa.
+Later, I found a VB6 program that allowed me to write and read multiple memories simultaneously, and using WireShark, I was able to determine the complete data structure.

-Questa libreria è stata testata su PLC:
+This library has been tested on PLCs:

 - GE 90-30